bwssytems/ha-bridge/README.md

 ```
 ## Available Arguments
 ### -Dupnp.config.address=`<ip address>`
 The server defaults to the first available address on the host if this is not given.
 This default may NOT be the correct IP that is your public IP for your host on the network.
-It is best to set this paramter to not have discovery issues.
+It is best to set this parameter to not have discovery issues.
 Replace the -Dupnp.config.address=`<ip address>` value with the server ipv4 address you would like to use as the address that any upnp device will call after discovery.
 ### -Dvera.address=`<ip address>`
 The argument for the vera address should be given as it the system does not have a way to find the address.
 Supply -Dvera.address=X.Y.Z.A on the command line to provide it.
 If a vera is not used, do not set it.
 ### -Dserver.port=`<port>`